GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/animatable-capability/reference.md

 Change the elapsed time from the beginning of the animation (in seconds).

 **Animation (by number)**
-Change the number of the animation played by the object (the number from the animations list).
+Change the animation played by the object using the animation number (from the animations list).

 **Animation (by name)**
 Change the animation played by the object using the name of the animation.